 The five providers below rank highly on the ethical stakes.

-In 2017, Ethical bank Triodos launched a current account in line with its values, which includes a contactless card made of ‘natural plastic’.
+In 2017, ethical bank Triodos launched a current account in line with its values, which includes a biodegradable contactless card made from renewable resources like plant leaves and corn.
 Triodos believes that banks should be an active source for good and will lend your money to organisations committed to making a positive social, environmental or cultural impact.

-As of Spring 2019, Triodos has been granted a UK banking license, so current account holders assets are protected under Financial Services Compensation Scheme (FSCS), which covers up to £85,000 per person.
+It was granted a UK banking license in 2019, so current account holders assets are protected under Financial Services Compensation Scheme (FSCS), which covers up to £85,000 per person.

 Sign up to our weekly newsletter